bugzilla/bugzilla/docs/en/rst/using/filing.rst

 Platform, and Operating System you were using at the time of the failure go a long way toward ensuring accurate, responsible fixes for the bug that bit you.

-.. note:: If you want to file a test bug to see how Bugzilla works, you can do it on one of our test installations on `Landfill <https://bugzilla-dev.allizom.org/>`_.
-Please don't do it on anyone's production Bugzilla installation.

 The procedure for filing a bug is as follows:

 #.
 Click the :guilabel:`New` link available in the header or footer